 Many developing world farmers still lack access to modern varieties and breeds adapted to their needs.

 Less than five percent of breeding investment goes to low- and lower middle-income countries, which are home to nearly half of the world's staple cropland, half of the global population and 84 percent of all poor.
 It is where climate change adaption is the most urgently needed and millions of families rely on agriculture.

 But seed breeding systems need to be more effective in producing the rates of genetic gain and variety turnover needed to meet these challenges.
-CGIAR Excellence in Breeding intends to change this.
-It empowers breeding programs targeting the developing world to develop more resilient, productive and nutritious crop varieties and livestock breeds faster, and with greater relevance for local farming communities.
+CGIAR Excellence in Breeding began to change this.
+It empowered breeding programs targeting the developing world to develop more resilient, productive and nutritious crop varieties and livestock breeds faster, and with greater relevance for local farming communities.